coleam00/ai-agents-masterclass/local-ai-packaged/README.md

-**Self-hosted AI Starter Kit** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment.
+**Self-hosted AI Starter Kit** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Open WebUI for an interface to chat with your N8N agents.

-This is Cole's version with a couple of improvements!
+This is Cole's version with a couple of improvements and the addition of Open WebUI!
 Also, the local RAG AI Agent workflow from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!

+Download my N8N + OpenWebUI integration [directly on the Open WebUI site.](https://openwebui.com/f/coleam/n8n_pipe/) (more instructions below)

 ![n8n.io - Screenshot](https://raw.githubusercontent.com/n8n-io/self-hosted-ai-starter-kit/main/assets/n8n-demo.gif)

-Curated by <https://github.com/n8n-io>, it combines the self-hosted n8n platform with a curated list of compatible AI products and components to quickly get started with building self-hosted AI workflows.
+Curated by <https://github.com/n8n-io> and <https://github.com/coleam00>, it combines the self-hosted n8n platform with a curated list of compatible AI products and components to quickly get started with building self-hosted AI workflows.